How to Amend Raised Garden Bed Soil

 At this point, you can also remove any renegade weeds that may have found their way into your raised bed garden, so they don’t wreak havoc by the time the next season comes.
 You can add these into your compost pile as well.

-Fall is a great time to add compost to the soil since the period of inactivity allows this amendment to work its way through the bed and do its magic.
-You can add un-aged kitchen scraps which can decompose throughout the growing season, too.
+Fall and in colder climates is a great time to add compost to the organic soil since the period of inactivity allows this amendment to work its way through the bed and do its magic.
+You can add un-aged kitchen scraps, which can decompose throughout the growing season, too.

 Improve the Drainage

-As the soil in your raised bed lays dormant for months, it can be prone to compaction which affects the drainage of the soil.
+As the good soil in your new raised bed lays dormant for months, it can be prone to compaction, which affects the drainage of the soil, giving you poor drainage.
 Add amendments like vermiculite or pearlite to help promote proper soil drainage.

 Cover the Soil with Mulch or a Sheet of Plastic

-It’s also great practice to cover your raised bed with mulch in the fall and throughout winter.
-The cover helps retain warmth and also encourages the soil amendments you’ve added to breakdown more efficiently.
+It’s also great practice to cover your raised bed with mulch such as wood chips, pine needles, dry leaves, or a layer of cardboard in the fall and throughout winter.
+The cover helps retain warmth and also encourages the soil amendments you’ve added to break down more efficiently.
 It also prevents weeds from growing.

 Plant Cover Crops